SIP or lump sum investment: which is better?

 By investing regularly in SIP, investors automatically buy more units when the NAV is lower and fewer units when the NAV is higher.
 For example, let’s say, you will start a SIP of Rs 10,000 when the NAV is Rs 275.75 per unit, you can buy 36.25 units (Rs 10,000 / Rs 275.75).
 Next month, if the NAV goes up to Rs 470.75, then you would accumulate 21.24 units but if the NAV drops to Rs.
 246.13, you would get 40.63 units.

 There are flexible SIPs, too, which allow investors to change the installment, depending on the prevailing market levels.
-Moreover, there is no compulsion on any investor to continue SIP investment for long period of time, he/she can discontinue the plan any time.
+Moreover, there is no compulsion on any investor to continue to SIP investment for a long period of time, he/she can discontinue the plan any time.

 Lump sum or (One Time) Investment

 When the entire amount is invested in a chosen mutual fund at one go, it is known as lump-sum investment.
-It is mostly preferred by more experienced investors who have a better understanding of the markets and current valuations or investors with the financial advisor who understands equity market behaviour.
+It is mostly preferred by more experienced investors who have a better understanding of the markets and current valuations or investors with the financial advisor who understands equity market behavior.

 Lump-sum investments yield the best results as when:

 - Valuations of the shares and markets are low.

 - When markets Price to Earnings (P/Es) ratio and specific stock Price to Earnings (P/Es) ratio are low.

 - And also when markets correct sharply i.e. when stocks, index prices drop sharply or when there is a panic situation in the market environment.